Table of Contents

 Dr. Frey is the Founder of FryFace.com, an educational skincare information and product selection service website that clarifies and simplifies the overwhelming choice of effective, safe and affordable products encountered in the skincare aisles.

-Dr. Frey is a graduate of Boston University, summa cum laude with Distinction, a member of Phi Beta Kappa and a graduate of the Weill Cornell Medical College.
-She is a fellow of both the American Academy of Dermatology and the American Society for Dermatologic Surgery.
+A graduate of Boston University, summa cum laude with Distinction, Dr. Frey is a member of Phi Beta Kappa and a graduate of the Weill Cornell Medical College.
+She is also a fellow of both the American Academy of Dermatology and the American Society for Dermatologic Surgery.

 ORDER DR. FREY’S NEW BOOK TODAY!